-When making any decisions, in accordance with our Constitution and guidance, there is a requirement to consider all impacts of the decision, and to clearly set out the reasons for the decision being made.
+When making any decisions, in accordance with our Constitution and guidance, there is an absolute requirement to consider all impacts and implications of the decision, and to clearly set out the reasons for the decision being made.
 Through our work on equalities, we make every effort to ensure fair access to services for all.